-- > to ensure they have completed the Individualized Plan for Anaphylaxis Allergy, Training and Consent Form and will complete training for Supervisor or designate. - for informing the child care centre if their child has a life threatening allergy and ensuring medical information sheets are duly completed and updated regularly to ensure the most accurate information is on hand; - > for providing the centre with the appropriate medication (e.g., EpiPen) and training.
+- to ensure they have completed the Individualized Plan for Anaphylaxis Allergy, Training and Consent Form and will complete training for Supervisor or designate. - for informing the childcare center if their child has a life-threatening allergy and ensuring medical information sheets are duly completed and updated regularly to ensure the most accurate information is on hand; - > for providing the center with the appropriate medication (e.g., EpiPen) and training.